Lying Between the Sheets: Is My Partner Honest About the Sexual Past?

 People told us they had an idea – both a minimum and maximum – for the number of people they felt it was OK to have slept with.
 A majority of men and women also told us that if asked to reveal their own sex history, they’d fib to make that number seem higher than it actually was.
 Ultimately, we discovered more than a third of Europeans and half of Americans thought the more sexual partners someone had, the better the sex seemed to be.

 Whatever your number is, you should feel confident and comfortable with your sex life.
 At ZAVA, we believe in making caring for your sexual health as easy as possible.
 With our online prescription process, you don’t even have to leave your home to interact with our registered U.K. doctors.
+Our doctors help you with erectile dysfunction, premature ejaculation, contraception and STI test kits.
 Visit us online today at ZAVA to learn more.

 We surveyed 500 Europeans and 500 Americans of all sexual orientations to see just how men and women lie about their sexual history.
 We asked questions about how individuals feel about their numbers, how they think they are perceived, their sexual satisfaction, as well as demographic questions.